BasaJess/2504_Aging_news/Project_folders/00_Initiation_and_planning/DescriptionReview_and_Resources.md

-Is the description clear and complete?
+The description and main Objective can be found in the [Readme](Readme.md)
- - The description of the project is in the Proof of Concept.
+ - To summarize: Extraction of the latest scientific findings of Aging reserach
  - The Proof of concept and detailed definition of milestones with a time table helped me to draw a clear and measurable path.

 Available resources;